ATPs/pyMatrixEQTL/README.md

+# pyMatrixEQTL
+to understand what's going on inside Matrix eQTL, use Python to write the functions

 # Matrix eQTL: Ultra Fast eQTL Analysis via Large Matrix Operations

 Matrix eQTL is designed for fast eQTL analysis on large datasets.